 The beauty industry is known for it’s less-than-eco-friendly practices.
 From one of the most wasteful industries when it comes to natural resources, like water usage in percussion and formulations; to the waste it produces in their packaging.
 Something’s gotta give.

-We’ll talk about six of the biggest pollutants in the beauty industry, items you can use instead to reduce your impact on the environment, and we’ll also discuss other ways you can be more eco-friendly at home.
+We’ll talk about six simple sustainable swaps for your bathroom, and we’ll also discuss other ways you can be more eco-friendly at home.

-It has to be said that, most of us didn’t always think about how something was going to affect the environment.
-When innovative products were (and are) invented for the market, humans are primarily looking for the most convenient and effective option to make our lives better and easier, with the environmental impact being a secondary thought—or not at all, in most cases.
+It has to be said that, when we used to buy items, most of us didn’t always think about how something was going to impact the environment.
+When innovative products were (and are) invented for the market, humans were primarily looking for the most convenient and effective option to make our lives better and easier, with the environmental impact being a secondary thought—or not at all, in most cases.

 But today, most of us, or at least a large percentage, know better.
-We know better.
 But that doesn’t mean that most of us do better.
 So, as a species, let’s do better together.
-Here are 6 common beauty products we all use at home, and the damage they are doing to our planet.
+Here are six common bathroom products we all use at home, and the damage they are doing to our planet.

 1. Sheet Masks